grame-cncm/faustdoc/src/manual/quick-start.md

 ```
 <!-- /faust-run -->

-Note that we're also using `si.smoo` on the output of the `gate` button to apply a exponential envelope on its signal.
+Note that we're also using `si.smoo` on the output of the `gate` button to apply an exponential envelope on its signal.

 This is a very broad introduction to making user interface elements in Faust.
 You can do much more like creating groups, using knobs, different types of menus, etc. but at least you should be able to make Faust programs at this point that are controllable and sound good (or not ;) ).